Gahur Castle

-Gahur Castle (Gahwar) is seven kilometers from Eshtehard Road East, Iran and five kilometers south of the village Mokhtarabad among the mountains, there is a relatively high mountain which is called Mount Gahur.
+Gahur Castle also Gahwar (قلعه گهور), is a ruined castle watchtower seven kilometers from Eshtehard Road East in Iran.
+It is five kilometers south of the village Mokhtarabad among the mountains, there is a relatively high mountain which is called Mount Gahur.
 The castle was rebuilt in the time of Sultan Ali Mahjoub but again was destroyed after his death.